 - Proof of identity and residency

-- Amount of loan and year of car
+- Amount of loan and year of car, make and model

 - Social Security number

 For USAA auto refinancing, you’ll need to have this information ready when you apply: